 How Does Organizational Management With PRM Differ From the Old Way?

 When companies build their partner sales channels, common practice after having recruited a new partner is to enter that partner into your customer relationship management (CRM) system as an account and, to differentiate that partner from an end user, tag that account as “partner.”
 For many of the reasons we have discussed on this blog before, CRM systems are great for managing customer relationships, but using CRMs alone in the partner channel can lead to a host of problems.
 The primary reason for this is CRMs simply aren’t designed to respond to the unique nature of the channel partner relationship.

 While your CRM and your partners’ CRMs serve as the system of record for customer information, your PRM should be your system of record for everything you need to know about your partners, including:

 Central to the PRM best practices is the concept of roles.
-With a PRM system, you should be able to assign roles to your channel partners and their employees based on any number of factors—location, job, training-level, etc.—and interact with them accordingly.
+With a PRM system, you should be able to assign roles to your channel partners and their employees based on any number of factors, location, job, and training-level, by interacting with them accordingly.